-Feedback from over 900 UK freelancers and micro-businesses highlighted that sick pay provision is the benefit they would most welcome, over maternity pay, job seekers allowance and pension auto-enrolment.
+900 UK freelancers and micro-businesses highlighted that sick pay provision is the benefit they would most welcome, over maternity pay, job seekers allowance and pension auto-enrolment.

-Interestingly, a business owner’s desire for employee-like benefits varies depending on their company structure.
+Interestingly, a business owner’s desire for employee-like benefits varies depending on company structure.
 Sole traders are more likely to value benefits, and rate sickness provision as 8.7 out of 10 in importance, while limited company owners rate this as 6.4 out of 10.

-The research also highlighted that 76% of freelancers currently do not have any way of providing sick pay, maternity or paternity pay, holiday or redundancy pay in their business – suggesting that on a national scale, millions of self-employed people are working without basic entitlements that employees receive.
+The research also highlighted that 76% of freelancers currently do not have any way of providing sick pay, maternity or paternity pay, holiday or redundancy pay in their business – suggesting that on a national scale, millions of self-employed people are working without basic entitlements which employees receive.

 “The UK Government seems determined to ‘level the playing field’ between self-employed and employed workers, but this is actually very unfair on people who run very small businesses, as it does not take into account the huge amount of personal risk that is associated with being self-employed.